QMCPACK/qmcpack/docs/installation.rst

 Running QMCPACK
 ^^^^^^^^^^^^^^^
 Job script example with one MPI rank per GPU.
-Frontier is configured in low operating system noise mode and therefore all 64 CPU cores are not available on each node by default. i.e. We use 7 OpenMP CPU threads per MPI rankß.
+Frontier is configured in low operating system noise mode and therefore all 64 CPU cores are not available on each node by default. i.e. We use 7 OpenMP CPU threads per MPI rank.
 The part of the job script that makes specific modules available is copied directly from the build script used above.

 ::